Vedanta Society: Vedanta Society of Southern California

 The Vedanta Society of Southern California was founded by Swami Prabhavananda in 1930, originally located in the home of a disciple, that became the future Hollywood Vedanta Temple.
 The society struggled in the early years, but by the late 1930s, the Swami started to attract notable authors and intellectuals, who were curious about the ancient Vedanta philosophy, and wanted to hear more from an adept.
 In 1938 a formal temple was built on the former rose garden of the home.
-By the early 1950s Aldous Huxley, Christopher Isherwood, and Gerald Heard had joined the editorial board of the Society's journal, Vedanta In the West.
-The Swami established Vedanta Press, which oversaw the publication of books that would become standard textbooks for college-level courses, including The Spiritual Heritage of India and the Bhagavad Gita – The Song of God, translated by the Swami and Christopher Isherwood, with an introduction by Aldous Huxley.
-The translation was hailed as a literary translation, rather than literal.
-Time Magazine reported the book is a "distinguished literary work... simpler and freer than other English Translations".

 Prabhavananda was head of the center until his death on July 4, 1976.
 Swami Swahananda, who had been the head of the Berkeley Society took over and was head of the center until his death in 2010.
 Swami Sarvadevananda continues as the spiritual leader to the present.

 Ramakrishna Monastery, Trabuco Canyon

 In the early 1940s, Gerald Heard decided to establish his own monastery in Trabuco Canyon, in Orange County, Southern California, to practice intense spiritual exercises with a strict and physically demanding schedule, feeling that Prabhavananda was too lax.
 Aldous Huxley spent six weeks there working on his Perennial Philosophy.
 However, there were not enough followers to support the effort, so in 1949 he donated the entire property, buildings and furnishing to the Vedanta Society of Southern California, which became the Ramakrishna Monastery.